braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/optimizations.md

 ## Winning variant

 Sending the winning variant is similar to a standard A/B test.
-Users in this group will receive the winning variant once the initial test is complete.
+Users in this group will receive the winning variant when the initial test is complete.

 1. Select **Winning Variant**, then specify what percentage of your campaign audience should be assigned to the winning variant group.
 2. Configure the following additional settings.